 The most recent blockbuster event at Walt Disney World was the Year of a Million Dreams.
 This began immediately after the “Happiest Homecoming on Earth,” on October 1, 2006.
 It was originally scheduled to run for one year, but was extended until December 31, 2008 by “popular demand.”

 We think Disney is likely to use a “hybrid playbook” for Walt Disney World’s 50th Anniversary celebration.
-A possible scenario is an initial announcement of a 12 to 18-month event, with a “surprise” extension announced around halfway through that results in a 2-year or longer event.
+A possible scenario is an initial announcement of an 18-month event, with a “surprise” extension announced around halfway through that results in a 2-year event.
 With the current travel trepidations and protracted economic slowdown, Walt Disney World will have ample incentive for milking the celebration.

 It may seem like we’re entering highly speculative territory, but Walt Disney World is already laying the groundwork for this exact approach.
 Which brings us to the next question: what new attractions and entertainment will debut during Walt Disney World’s 50th Anniversary?

 At the last two D23 Expos, Disney announced a number of new attractions that would debut “in time for the 50th anniversary of Walt Disney World Resort in 2021.”
 Keep in mind, these Expos were 2 and 4 years ago–long before things went bonkers and theme parks closed for several months.

 Suffice to say, many of the planned 2021 opening dates are entirely off the table.
 Although Walt Disney World has not officially confirmed as much, Guardians of the Galaxy Cosmic Rewind at EPCOT and TRON Lightcycle Run at Magic Kingdom will not open in 2021.